frostmarked/bonParent/README.md

 kubectl apply -f scaleway/bonconfig-k8s/bon-letsencrypt.yml
 ```

-**Make sure that your DNS is pointing beta.limousin.se to your ingress url**
+**Make sure that your DNS is pointing beta.limousin.se to your ingress url** (plus the registry and console)

 ### Elasticsearch settings - 7 bad years later